j-fischer/awaf.dev/AWAF/trigger-frameworks.md

 You can learn more about the Trigger Actions Framework in this session:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lP615lsfRsI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Alternative: RFLIB Trigger Framework

+If you want a trigger framework that includes logging patterns out of the box, the [Reliability Force Library (RFLIB)](https://github.com/j-fischer/rflib/wiki/Getting-Started-with-the-Trigger-Framework) couples its trigger manager with its logging capabilities.

+- **Decoupled design**: Manage triggers with configurable activation, error handling, and execution order.
+- **Recursive insight**: Provides instrumentation and controls optimized for managing recursive trigger invocations.
+- **Retryable Action Framework**: Handles failing actions with up to eight retry attempts — ideal for web-service integrations and other critical asynchronous operations.
+Uses a similar configuration model to the Trigger Actions Framework.